Important Please Note

 - The lodge is sustainable and eco-friendly, it is built in the native style.
 While simple, the rooms are comfortable, with flushing toilets, cold water showers, kerosene lamps and mosquito nets.

 - Multilingual guides will take you through the forest and help you to explore the incredible flora and fauna, teaching you about the medicinal properties of the plants and pointing out the spectacular wildlife.
 You will see everything from macaws and monkeys to peccary, jabirus, otters and thousands of butterflies.

 - After spending time immersed in the wilderness, you will re-board the canoes and head back to Puerto Maldonado.

 - You will take a short (35 minute) flight to Cusco from Puerto Maldonado today.

 - The oldest continuously inhabited city in the western hemisphere, Cusco is a wonderful place in which to stroll aimlessly or participate in an outdoor activity.
 If you are feeling energetic there are a myriad of adventures available in and around town, such as cycling and horse riding.

 - There are plenty of opportunities to shop for handicrafts or wander around the cobblestone streets and visit museums, churches and colonial sites.
 You may just wish to relax with a 'cerveza' or a 'pisco sour' in one of the restaurants and 'penas' (traditional local bars) surrounding Plaza de Armas.

-- You will go on a guided walking tour while you are here, visiting the Coco Museum and the San Pedro market.
+- You will go on a guided walking tour while you are here, visiting the Coca Museum and the San Pedro market.
 Ensure you take some time to acclimatise to the city's 3,450 metre altitude.
 We recommend seeing your doctor pre-departure to check if you have any pre-existing conditions, and monitoring your health while you are in Cusco closely.

 Day 6: Cusco- Sacred Valley